maniekx1984/PwC/README.md

 ```

 CX can be created here: https://support.google.com/customsearch/answer/2649143?hl=en
-- remember to change Sites to search value to Search the entire web...
+Remember to change Sites to search value to Search the entire web...

 KEY can be created here: https://console.developers.google.com/apis/library/customsearch.googleapis.com